Why Your Body Hates Daylight Saving Time

-There aren’t many things you can say with certainty.
-Among those that you can are, the sun will come up, Dave Baker will be right and every flight into Lafayette will be overbooked and an announcement about flexible travel plans will be made in the gate.
+There aren't many things you can say with certainty.
+Among those that you can are, the sun will come up, some political candidate will say something stupid and your order from the drive thru will leave something important out.

 Another thing that is a sure thing is that next Monday, Tuesday and Wednesday you won't be feeling well and you won't know why.
 I know why and I am going to tell you why.